GenericMappingTools/gmt/doc/rst/source/grdmath.rst

 etc.) are passed the absolute value of their argument.
-(9) The bitwise operators (**BITAND**, **BITLEFT**, **BITNOT**, **BITOR**, **BITRIGHT**, **BITTEST**, and **BITXOR**) convert a grid’s single precision values to unsigned 64-bit ints to perform the bitwise operations.
-Consequently, the largest whole integer value that can be stored in a float grid is 2^23-1 or 8,388,607.
+(9) The bitwise operators (**BITAND**, **BITLEFT**, **BITNOT**, **BITOR**, **BITRIGHT**, **BITTEST**, and **BITXOR**) convert a grid’s single precision values to unsigned 32-bit ints to perform the bitwise operations.
+Consequently, the largest whole integer value that can be stored in a float grid is 2^24 or 16777216.
+Any higher result will be masked to fit in the lower 24 bits.
 All bitwise operators return NaN if given NaN arguments or bit-settings <= 0.

 .. include:: explain_float.rst_